Fun Things To Do in Phoenix, Arizona by JetSettingFools.com

 #37 Golf in Phoenix

-Golfing is one of the outstanding outdoor things to do in Phoenix!
-In fact, Phoenix is one of the top golfing destinations in the United States…and there are close to 200 courses in and around the city where visitors can play.
+Phoenix is one of the top golfing destinations in the United States, and there are close to 200 courses in and around the city.

-Some courses – like Boulders Golf Club – are designed to enhance the breathtaking Sonoran Desert scenery.
-The classic Wigwam Golf Club, on the other hand, features eucalyptus and pine trees on the course.
-Most of the Phoenix resorts, like Gainey Ranch, have exceptional golf courses – but there are phenomenal public golf courses in PHX, too (the Papago Golf Course is a top pick!).
+Some courses – like the Boulders – are designed to enhance the breathtaking Sonoran Desert scenery.
+The classic Wigwam Golf Club, on the other hand, features eucalyptus and pine trees.

 #38 Dobbins Lookout